salwaibrahim00/week3-password-hacking/README.md

 ## Method

 1. Extracted the password hash from each encrypted PDF using `pdf2john` (native Kali install) or the Networkwalks Hash Calculator (client-side, no upload)
-2. Saved each hash to a `.txt` file in `$pdf$...` format
-3. Loaded each hash file into **Johnny**
+2. Loaded each hash into **Johnny**
-4. Ran a dictionary/wordlist attack until a match was found
+3. Ran a dictionary/wordlist attack until a match was found
-5. Used the recovered password to unlock the original PDF and confirm the flag inside
+4. Used the recovered password to unlock the original PDF and confirm the flag inside

 ## Results